Bradley Stoke: Transport

-Rail

 Bradley Stoke is served by Bristol Parkway railway station to the south and Patchway railway station to the west, both operated by Great Western Railway.

-Bus

 Bus services are operated by First West of England and Stagecoach West offering transport links to Aztec West, Thornbury, Cribbs Causeway, Bristol Parkway railway Station, Bristol city centre and the University of the West of England, Bristol.
 A new MetroBus service was introduced by Bristol Community Transport under contract by FirstGroup.

-Car

 Bradley Stoke borders the M5 to the north, the M4 to the east and the M32 to the south.
 Main transport routes are via Aztec West and via the Stoke Gifford bypass to the south.

 Community

-Community festival

 The Bradley Stoke Community Festival has been running since 2004 and is held over a weekend in June.
 The festival hosts a variety of activities and events primarily aimed at young children and families involving live music, performances, sports and games.

-Carnival

 A Bradley Stoke Community Carnival event took place in 2014, 2015 and 2017.
 The carnival hosted stilt walkers, a brass band, performers dressed in costumes, competitions and prizes and live music.

-Wheatfest

 Similarly to the Bradley Stoke Community Festival, Wheatfest is an annual event hosted by a local group Friends of Wheatfield Primary School.
 The event on the grounds of Wheatfield Primary School is primarily aimed at young children and families.
 The 2019 event raised over £6000.

-Summer beach

 The Willow Brook Centre provides a summer beach in the town centre.
 Primarily aimed at young children and families, the Centre features a 38-tonne sandpit, dozens of deck chairs, and suspended decorations.

-Fireworks

 The Town Council operates an annual fireworks display in early November to celebrate Guy Fawkes Night, in 2018 raising over £2000 in support of West of England MS Therapy Centre and the Stroke Association.

-Stars of the Stokes

 Since 2016, the Willow Brook Centre has hosted the annual Stars of the Stokes Awards to recognise the local heroes in our community featuring special guest celebrities.
 Awards are issued to a champion carer, a parent in a million, coach of the year, high achievement, a young person of the year and teacher of the year.
-The event is sponsored by Tesco, Honeyfield, Aztec Hotel & Spa, First Bus, Bradley Stoke Radio, Olympus Academy Trust, Carisway, Bradley Stoke Radio and Frome Valley Voice.

-Rotary club

-The Bradley Stoke Rotary Club hosts a variety of meetings and events such as knitting and the annual barn dance, the 2018 dance raising £600 for Bristol Children's Charity.

-Quiz nights

-The local Baileys Court Inn and Three Brooks Pub host regular quiz nights, as does the Hollow Tree.